Bit-Quill/valkey-glide/docs/design-api.md

 When running Redis in Cluster Mode, several routing options will be provided.
 These are all specified in the protobuf request.
 The various options are detaield below in the ["Routing Options" section](#routing-options).
 We will also provide a separate client for handling Cluster Mode responses, which will convert the list of values and nodes into a map, as is done in existing client wrappers.

 ### Raw FFI solution
 For clients using a raw FFI solution, in Rust, we will expose a general command that is able to take any command and arguments as strings.

+Like in the UDS solution, we will support a separate client for Cluster Mode.

 We have 2 options for passing the command, arguments, and any additional configuration to the Rust core from the wrapper language: